openAgile/web-hooky/README.md

 # JSON payload parameters

+## queryUrl

-## queryUrl: The source URL to query and requery at a specified interval
+The source URL to query and requery at a specified interval

 example: "https://www7.v1host.com/V1Production/api/ActivityStream/Scope%3a653184"

+## hookUrl

-## hookUrl: The target URL to which the results of querying and requerying `queryUrl` will be POSTed
+The target URL to which the results of querying and requerying `queryUrl` will be POSTed

 example: http://requestb.in/o0uouoo0

+## queryInterval

-## queryInterval: Polling interval in milliseconds.
+Polling interval in milliseconds

 example: 5000

+## queryRequeryParamsTemplate

-## queryRequeryParamsTemplate: a template for additional query parameters to include on requery attempts
+A template for additional query parameters to include on requery attempts

 example: for VersionOne Activity Stream, it's "activityId=:body.id&direction=forward"